dhellmann/pymotw/PyMOTW/sys/tracing.rst

 .. literalinclude:: sys_settrace_return.py
     :linenos:

-The local trace function is used for watching returns, so we need to return ``trace_calls_and_returns`` when a function is called.
+The local trace function is used for watching returns, so :func:`trace_calls_and_returns` needs to return a reference to itself when a function is called, so the return value can be monitored.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'sys_settrace_return.py'))